 Early History of the Adamiak family

-Another 348 words (25 lines of text) covering the years 1550, 1600, 1658, and 1802 are included under the topic Early Adamiak History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Adamiak research.
+Another 162 words (12 lines of text) covering the years 1550, 1600, 1658, and 1802 are included under the topic Early Adamiak History in all our PDF Extended History products and printed products wherever possible.

 Adamiak Spelling Variations